emkay/nes-sound-talk/random.md

 # How

 In order to do this I first needed to get familiar with how the NES produced sound.
-This meant leaning about the 2A03 microprocessor that is used, and how to tell it to make sounds.
+This meant learning about the 2A03 microprocessor that is used, and how to tell it to make sounds.
 After a lot of reading I was able to get a __beep__ to happen.
 After that I went through a tutorial on the NESDEV forums where you build a sound engine in assembler.
 When I was done with that I had a nice little sound engine to write an API to.

 # Sound Channels